vittorioromeo/bcs_thesis/source/20_ecs/10_encoding_entities.md

 Finding a formal and universal definition for the term *"entity"* in the context of application and game development is not an easy task.
 Nevertheless, a number of properties closely related to the *idea of entity* can be listed:

-* An entity is something closely related to a specific concept.
+* An entity is something closely related to a specific concept;

-* Entities have related data and related logic.
+* Entities have related data and related logic;

-* Entities are stored, managed and processed in large quantities.
+* Entities are stored, managed and processed in large quantities;

     * In addition, some particular entity instances may need to be tracked.